neura-sx/graphene-book/book/interfaces/tutorial-interfacing-with-ws.md

 ```
 ...which gives a positive confirmation about your log-in attempt.

 > You may be required to put your username and pasword into the quotes.
 In our case we have used empty values in the form of `""`.
-Also, note the value `1` (i.e. the first item in `params`) which specifies the API identifier of the Login API.
+Also, note the API identifier of the Login API - its value is always `1` (the first item in `params`).

 ### Access the Database API